mcdemarco/the-new-kitchen-cookbook/vegetables/squash.md

 # Winter Squash

 These are here so I don't have to google the directions every time I make them.
-Cut them all in half longitudinally first and remove seeds (if there are any).
+Cut them all in half through the middle (at the equator) first unless noted otherwise.
+Remove seeds if there are any.
+Trim the stem if it's going to interfere with baking.

 ## Acorn Squash